fisherwebdev/node-markdown/content/about.md

 User Interfaces
 ---------------

-I also tend to gravitate toward interesting new user interface paradigms, like touch screens or motion tracking.
-To make the management of complex touch interfaces a little bit easier, I created Touchy, a jQuery plugin for managing touch events.
+I find that I gravitate toward new user interface paradigms, like touch screens or motion tracking.
+To make the management of complex touch interfaces a little bit easier, I created [Touchy](http://touchyjs.org), a jQuery plugin for managing touch events.
 I've also blogged and given presentations on the subject of touch screen interactions for the Web.
-I recently also began working with the Leap Motion device and the leapjs API, which brings fine-motor gestural motion tracking to the Web.
+Recently, I also began working with the Leap Motion device and the leapjs API, which brings fine-motor gestural motion tracking to the Web.

 Hobbies
 -------

-Lately, I've enjoyed experimenting with functional programming in Haskell and playing around with both the Leap Motion device and my Raspberry Pi.
+Lately I've enjoyed experimenting with functional programming in Haskell and playing around with both the Leap Motion device and my Raspberry Pi.
 I also enjoy playing acoustic, electric and electronic music.

 Find Me Elsewhere
 -----------------